bicanco/frameworksComparison/nextjs-tour-of-heroes/README.md

 * Binding the `onClick` event;
 * Condicionaly displaying the hero's details, if one is selected, using the `&&` operator;
 * Binding css classes, using the `classnames` library to simplify the code.

+### 3. Create a Feature Component
+* Creating a reusable `HeroDetail` component;
+* Using props binding to controls the child `HeroDetail` component from parent `Heroes` component;
+* Using a interface to type the exposed props for binding by the external `Heroes` component.